Pongringlong (Charoi pandongba): History

 Those who settled that would become Pongringlong Village were the descendants of the Tenyimi family, scattered from the Makhel to the Ramting Kabin, who migrated to Gwangpuning and later to Makuilongdi.
 According to Gangmumei Kamei, Rembangbe—the third son of Chief Nguiba of Makuilongdi Village—and some villagers migrated to the south and called themselves Rongmei, or Marongmei (southerners or people migrated to the south).
 They first settled in Kajinglong, and in succeeding generations people went out in many directions, founding villages to the south of the Irang River.

-According to traditional practice, the band or group of exogamous clans (lead by elders) ensure the settlement (Nam Phumei) would be secure and safe from outside attack, would have water sources, and would have good vegetation for hunting and for cultivation.
+According to traditional practice, the band or group of exogamous clans (led by elders) ensure the settlement (Nam Phumei) would be secure and safe from outside attack, would have water sources, and would have good vegetation for hunting and for cultivation.
 The founding of Pongringlong Village is no exception.
 The family of Reikhamnang Daimei and Namdirei Malangmei (disguising himself as being from the Khandangmei clan for his safety) selected the new site and settled in Thing-gi-puram (above Pongringlong Pondaijang Part IV).

 The site was not conducive to settlement, and they invited Maoteina Panmei to join them to search for a new site.
 They named the location they found Pongringlong (hill range of the Puangring Pwan species of flower).
 The water sources they found were named for their clans: Khundaipang for the Malangmei Clan, Luangsangpang for the Daimei Clan, and Changphaipang for the Panmei Clan.
 Already having found and named water sources for each clan, they found another on their way and named it Luandaipang, according to village elders.

 The village prospered and grew in size both by procreation and by adding and registering (Pei Kho Joulai Puanloumei) new members from kinsmen of the founding clans.
 The three founding clans (Daimei, Malangmei/Khandangmei, and Panmei) have their associated water sources, Memorial Stone heap (Tau Khuan) for burial, and Ramphung (ranges of land used for farming).
 The village has been divided into different sections, or 'khel': Part I (Pongringlong Chingkao), Part II (Pongringlong Kanungjang), Part III (Pongringlong Machunjang), and Part IV (Pongringlong Pondaijang), whose clans are the Malangmei, Daimei, Panmei, Gangmei, Kamei, and Phaomei.